 Hardcoded technology proves to be unadaptable and difficult, if not unfeasible, to modify.
 When expanding platform offerings, the right solution should have the ability to integrate with legacy, new, and future systems alike.

-Composability directly correlates with relative performance according to Gardner, Inc. The 2022 CIO Agenda: Create an Action Plan to Master Business Composability surveyed 2,387 CIOs and technology executives and found that companies with high composability experienced superior business performance compared to those with a low level of composability.
+Composability directly correlates with relative performance according to Gartner, Inc. The CIO Agenda: Create an Action Plan to Master Business Composability surveyed 2,387 CIOs and technology executives and found that companies with high composability experienced superior business performance compared to those with a low level of composability.

 Improved business performance can be attributed to a multitude of factors, including an increase in business agility, reduced costs, further automation, and improved effectuation and retention rates.

 Business Agility Allows Health Plans to Adapt to Shifting Regulations and Reduce Costs